 The ferry does not stop at this island.
 You just pass by it, but you can see the Thiruvalluvar statue clearly from the Vivekananda Rock Memorial.

 After soaking in literally and figuratively we came back to land, had our food and proceeded to see other things like the small stone structures on the rocky beach, with waves that go very high when they strike the rocks.

 Kanyakumari Devi Temple

-Back on the shore, we headed to the Kanyakumari Devi temple.
-I stood impatiently in the queue for good 20 minutes.
+Back on the shore, we headed to the Devi temple.
+I stood impatiently in the queue for a good 20 minutes.
 It was dark inside the temple, lit only with oil lamps – giving a bit mystical and surreal feeling.
 The idol was beautiful with the oil lamps on the door frame making it glow.
 Strangely, I found the depiction of the goddess very North Indian.
-I know the legend of Kanyakumari is pan-Indian but I have rarely seen the dressing style of deities in South India in the North Indian style.
+I know the legend is pan-Indian but I have rarely seen the dressing style of deities in South India in the North Indian style.
 This is a point to be explored further.

 Kanchi Kamakoti Peetham

 A small temple here is dedicated to Adi Shankaracharya right on the edge of the land.
-This commemorates his visit to Kanyakumari to teach the Advaita philosophy.
+This commemorates his visit to teach the Advaita philosophy.
 Such temples can be found almost in all corners of the country where he visited.

 Read More – Adi Shankaracharya – Hinduism’s greatest thinker

 Gandhi Mandapam is a modern building where a part of Gandhiji’s ashes is kept.
 The dome above the ashes is designed in such a way that hole above the ashes never lets any rainwater in.
 However, the sun rays hit the ashes on 2nd October every year at the time of Gandhiji’s birth – so we were told.
 I assume the design is inspired by temples like Sun Temple at Modhera where sun rays fall on deities feet on given days.